bvader/elastic-stack-macos-playbook/README.md

-# Elastic Stack Ansible Playbook
+# Elastic Stack Ansible Playbook for MacOS

 This playbook is for setting up version 6.x of the Elastic Stack on a local MacOS environment